Harrynoqs/blog-app/README.md

 **BlogApp**
-In this project, I set up tests on the controllers I recently added to my Blog app.
+I added the Views associated with the Models and Controllers for the Blog App.

 ## 🛠 Built With <a name="built-with"></a>